Foreign Portfolio Investment Overview and Tax Effects in India

 FPI and Income Tax in India

-FII FPI in income tax context refers to how foreign investors are taxed under the Income Tax Act.
-FPIs must comply with withholding tax filing requirements and reporting norms.
+FII FPI in income tax context refers to taxation under the Income Tax Act.
+Compliance with withholding tax and reporting norms is mandatory.

 Role of NSDL in FPI